ericakfranz/start-page/README.md

-# Local Browser Start Page
+# LOCAL Browser Start Page

+_You must have a local server to run this on your machine._

 This is nothing more than a one-page site that I use as my new tab page in my browsers.